One of the benefits the guitar has over many other instruments is that you can easily play chords on it.

 I will show you how to write a song on guitar in a simple step-by-step process.
 Keep in mind this is just a “method” you can use as a beginner.

-It’s definitely not the only way you can go around writing a song on guitar especially when it comes to the order you do things.
-For example, you may come up with a melody first, or with the words first, or even with the rhythm.
+It’s definitely not the only way to write a song on the guitar, especially when it comes to where you begin writing your song.
+For example, you may come up with a melody first, with the words first, or even with the rhythm.

 The good news is that no one method is better than another.
 The method is just something that enables you to unleash your own creativity and organize it into a guitar song.